Bynesoft-Ltd/BynePDF/README.md

 1. **LayoutLM-Byne**: This model is used for document and query embedding.
 It's pre-trained on a large corpus of document images and is specifically designed for document understanding tasks.
 In BynePDF, this model is non-substitutable and is always used for embedding.

 2. **MiniCPM**: This model is used for question answering.
-It takes the embedded document and query as input and generates an answer.
+It takes a page and query as input and generates an answer.
 The path to this model can be customized during initialization.

 ## Documentation